 Prepare for Braising

 Trim most of the surface fat from your roast, leaving only 1/8 inch to hold the meat together after it's cooked.
 Skip this step if your roast is rolled and tied.

 Sear the roast in a heavy skillet or Dutch oven until it's well browned on all sides.
 Season the meat with salt and pepper, then set it aside on a clean plate.

-Add coarsely chopped onions, carrots and celery to the pan and stir them for 5 to 7 minutes, until they're beginning to brown.
+Add coarsely chopped onions, carrots and celery to the pan and stir them for five to seven minutes, until they're beginning to brown.
 Lift out the vegetables with a slotted spoon and transfer them to a bowl.

 Remove your Dutch oven from the heat after deglazing it and return the browned vegetables to the pan.
 Arrange them to make a pad for the beef, then place the pot roast on top of the vegetables.